GOlukorede/printf/README.md

 # 0x11-printf @ ALX
-Creating a function that works exactly like the C-Library printf function
+Creating a function that works exactly like the C-Library printf function.

 ## How it works
 _printf write formated strings to stdout